 The civil parish of Porto de Mos is a small riverside town located in the district of Leiria , Portugal.
 The town was in the middle of it's agricultural festival when we visited on an overcast day in early July.
-The town is marked by a distictive castle which sits on top of the highest hill overlooking the town.
+Overlooking the town is a distinctive castle which sits on top of the highest hill commanding the best views across this beautiful market town.

 We were here to visit Castelo de porto de Mos, a castle which has 2 distinctive green tiled roofs on it's towers.
 We decided to park the car in the town centre and walk up to the castle rather than driving through the narraw streets beneath the castle.
 Having the 3 boys with us, the walk was followed by a continious moaning about the climb, the distance,... , although the walk only took us about 10 minutes through some very quiet streets.

 Nearing the castle, we passed the old village cemetery which includes a chapel believed to have been part of the church of Santa Maria dos Murthinos.
 The cemetery includes some great examples of funerary architecture.